jfhbrook/public/old-memes/README.md

 current tests won't be changing frameworks. tests that are working, are working. tests in new projects will probably be written in node-tap, but I'm open to changing my mind.

-## the weeds

-the `pickleback.js` script is being used to manage the fork syncing process for the pickleback module. in general, `npm run pickleback -- sync` should do what you want it to do.

 ## licensing